kbairak/outbox/README.md

 ## TODOs

+- Use dataclass for Outbox
+- Dependency injection on listen
 - Console scripts for message relay and worker
-- Max retries
 - Don't retry immediately, implement a backoff strategy
-- Dependency injection on listen
 - uv cache for github actions
 - Use msgpack (optionally) to reduce size
 - Use pg notify/listen to avoid polling the database